A summery recipe for Tomato Vinaigrette-delicious on salads, spooned over grilled scallops, fish or chicken, or even used as a marinade for grilling!

 Tip: Don’t blend this too smooth, a little texture is nice here, you want to see bits of the fresh basil!

-Step 3: Place in a jar or bottle and refrigerate until using.
+Step 3: Place in a salad dressing bottle or jar and refrigerate until using.

 Tip: If spooning this over grilled fish, or scallops, it’s ok for it to be slightly warm or at room temp.
 For most salads though, especially this Tomato Watermelon Salad you’ll want it nice and cold.